DRUG CHARGES LAWYER

 Criminal charges involving drug trafficking, manufacturing, distribution, and cultivation require an experienced criminal defense team.
 Prosecutors tend to pursue these cases aggressively.
 Typically, the goal is to shut down the illegal drug operation and to make sure as many of the involved individuals as possible are punished.

 Although these charges intend to target drug crimes associated with an organized operation, sometimes people get charged with distribution simply because of the amount of drugs they had on them or because they were growing marijuana.
-At Clark & Clark, LLC, we handle a wide range of these serious drug charges, including:
+At Clark, Clark & Noonan, LLC., we handle a wide range of these serious drug charges, including:

 - Transportation of drugs